All roads lead to Rome, the saying goes,

 the Sufis say, as there are the souls of men.

-The Zen Buddhists put it more simply –
+The Zen Buddhists put it more succinctly –

 comparisons are odious.